CodeOnRye/codeonrye.github.io/content/posts/building-my-site/index.md

 ### Domain DNS

+First you should go to your account settings, then under the Pages option on the left sidebar, add your domain there.
+You will need to verify the domain with a `TXT Record `.

 Per the [details](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site) from GitHub you will want to add the follow records to your Domain's DNS provider.

 `A Record`